Doth-J/node-red-contrib-json-logic/README.md

   }
   ```

-  The `msg.check` field becomes an Array that keeps track of the rule/operation used, it's json-logic result, the node's id and a timestamp of the event.
-Each logic node can be configured as a checkpoint to collect event data about the rules/operations done and will push these events into the `msg.check` table.
+  The `msg.checkpoints` field is an array that keeps track of the rule(s) / operation(s) performed, the evaluated result, the node's id and a timestamp for the checkpoint event.
+Each logic node can be configured to append checkpoint event information about the rule(s) /operation(s) done and will push these events into the `msg.checkpoints` array.